 For many people, age 40 supposedly defines the midlife crisis year.
 I didn’t notice a Mr. Reaper knocking on the door when my 40th birthday came, but for some, the age of 40 is quite a big deal.

-What if you wanted to aim to turn in your resignation letter on your 40th birthday and never work again?
+What if you wanted to turn in your resignation letter on your 40th birthday and never work again?
 What would it take?

 - Lower Social Security payments.
-Not only do you have to live without Social Security payments for between 22 and 30 years, depending on when you want to claim (I discuss claiming strategies as one of the 20 lessons in my premium Winning With Money course), but, since Social Security counts your earnings for 35 years, you’ll end up with a hefty haircut on the amount of Social Security you receive.
+Not only do you have to live without Social Security payments for between 22 and 30 years, depending on when you want to claim, but, since Social Security counts your earnings for 35 years, you’ll end up with a hefty haircut on the amount of Social Security you receive.
 You will probably have put in less, so you’ll get less in return.